 Although anesthesia will always have risks, it’s safer now than ever and continues to improve so that the risks are very low and are far outweighed by the benefits.
 Most pets can go home the same day of the procedure, although they might seem a little groggy for the rest of the day.

-Dr. Michael Savko is a board certified Doctor of Chiropractic, that works under the direct supervision oflicensed veterinarians at several local veterinary hospitals to help enhance the quality of care for largeand small animals.
+Dr. Michael Savko, DC is a board certified Doctor of Chiropractic, that works under the direct supervision of licensed veterinarians at several local veterinary hospitals to help enhance the quality of care for large and small animals.
 He has worked with both people and companion animals since 2000.
-His purpose isto quickly restore optimum health and continue to help each patient stay healthy for life.
+His purpose is to quickly restore optimum health and to help each patient stay healthy for life.

 Dr. Savko uses Veterinary Orthopedic Manipulation (VOM) technology.
 VOM precisely locates areas of your animal's nervous and muscle systems that have fallen out of proper communication or balance with the rest of the body and the brain.
 VOM is then used to re-establish communication and balance in these areas thus reducing pain AND inducing healing.
-His VOM training was completed in the spring of 2000 after which he worked intensively under the direct supervision of a local licensed veterinary surgeon for about 12 months to receive his VOM certification.
-He retook the coursework again in 2005 to remain up-to-date with technique enhancements and innovations.
-Dr. Savko enjoys working closely with licensed veterinarians to be sure the patients are receiving the best possible care.
+Dr. Savko enjoys working closely with licensed veterinarians to be sure the patients are receiving the best possible care and has recently added a new doctor to his team, Dr. Jeremy Succop, DC, CVCP.

-To schedule an appointment or learn more with Dr. Savko, click here.
+To schedule an appointment or to learn more, click here.

 Drs.
 Dana Kellerman DVM, DACVIM (SAIM) and Nathaniel “Chip” Meyers DVM, DACVIM (SAIM) of Pittsburgh Veterinary Internal Medicine (PVIM) are mobile veterinarians that provide ultrasound and echocardiogram services for us, as well as other veterinarians in the area.

-We offer a full range of surgical procedures including but not limited to: spay/neuter, soft tissue surgery,and dental cleanings.
+We offer a full range of surgical procedures including but not limited to: spay/neuter, soft tissue surgery and dental cleanings/extractions.

 We will do our best to accommodate your schedule.
 Request an appointment today!